rohitect/kraven-spring-boot-starter/docs/designDocs/mock-server-integration-plan.md

-# Mock Server Integration Plan for Kraven UI
+# Mock Server Plugin Integration Plan for Kraven UI

 ## Overview

-This document outlines the plan for integrating a mock server feature into the Kraven UI library.
-The mock server will facilitate integration testing by providing a configurable way to mock API endpoints.
+This document outlines the plan for implementing a mock server feature as a plugin for the Kraven UI library.
+The mock server plugin will facilitate integration testing by providing a configurable way to mock API endpoints.
 This feature will enhance developer experience by allowing them to test their applications against mock responses without relying on actual backend services.

 ## Goals

-1. Provide a configurable mock server that can be started by the Kraven UI library
+1. Implement a mock server as a standalone Kraven UI plugin
 2. Allow developers to define mock responses for specific endpoints via JSON configuration
 3. Enable runtime switching between different mock responses for the same endpoint
-4. Integrate seamlessly with the existing Kraven UI interface
+4. Integrate seamlessly with the existing Kraven UI plugin architecture
 5. Support various HTTP methods and response types
 6. Enhance developer experience with intuitive UI and configuration options

 ## Architecture

-### Components
+### Plugin Components

-1. **Mock Server Module**
+1. **Mock Server Plugin Module**
    - Core server implementation based on Undertow
    - Configuration loader for mock definitions
    - Response selector and router
    - Metrics collector for mock server usage
+   - Plugin registration and lifecycle management

 2. **Configuration Model**
    - JSON schema for defining mock endpoints and responses